Updated February 2023

 The actual amount you make will depend on the specific role you get and the company you work for.
 But generally speaking, careers in this field offer solid earning potential.

-According to the Job Bank, the national median salary for announcers and other broadcasters is roughly $51,400.
-Top earners can make as much as $96,000.
+According to the Job Bank, the national median salary for announcers and other broadcasters is roughly $57,000.
+Top earners can make over $99,000.

 Earnings vary widely among self-broadcasters like podcasters and YouTubers.
 But this can be a lucrative area.